What Is the California Earthquake Authority?

 View chart data

 The premium scales inversely with the deductible.
-A 5% deductible costs roughly 2.5–3× the premium of a 25% deductible, but it lowers your cash exposure on a moderate loss.
-The table below shows [VERIFY] annual premium estimates for a $1.2M dwelling on a 1965 wood-frame single-family home in Newport Beach (CEA territory 19, soft-soil overlay, no retrofit discount):
+A 5% deductible costs roughly three times what a 25% deductible costs, but it lowers your cash exposure on a moderate loss.
+The table below shows annual premium estimates for a $1.2M dwelling on a 1965 wood-frame single-family home in Newport Beach (CEA territory 19, soft-soil overlay, no retrofit discount):

 In a 40% loss scenario ($480,000 damage), the 5% deductible saves you $120,000 in out-of-pocket compared to the 15% deductible, but costs an extra $2,100/year in premium.
-The break-even is roughly 57 years of premium payments — which tells you the 5% deductible is a liquidity hedge, not an actuarial winner.
+Break-even is roughly 57 years of premium payments.
+The 5% deductible is a liquidity hedge, not an actuarial winner.
 Most coastal landlords we work with choose the 10% or 15% deductible as the sweet spot between premium cost and manageable cash exposure.

 What's Covered, What's Not